-Blog posts, videos, podcasts, infographics—they all have their place in your content strategy and it’s up to you how you use them.
+Blog posts, videos, starting a podcast (you’ll need separate podcast hosting), infographics—they all have their place in your content strategy and it’s up to you how you use them.
 What’s non-negotiable, however, is that they tell a story.

 As Seth Godin says: “Marketing is the act of telling a story to people who want to hear it.
 And making that story so vivid and true that the people who hear it want to tell other people.”